 Every year Innocence Canada is grateful for the team of law students who assist in our important work.
 Our students create materials for and deliver public legal education, conduct research and assist with case work.
 While dedicated students greatly increase our capacity as an organization, it is a huge undertaking to supervise students.
 As such, we are only able to accept a small number of student volunteers at certain times of the year.
-If you are interested in volunteering during the academic year, please send your resume and a statement of interest to firstname.lastname@example.org.
-If we are not accepting volunteers at that time, your application will be kept on file.
+If you are interested in volunteering during the academic year, please visit our Volunteer page for application information.

-For the last few summers, we have had amazing summer students who have done incredible work.
+For the last few summers, we have had summer students who have done incredible work.
 While Innocence Canada does not have the resources to employ summer students, many law schools in Canada have fellowship programs that give students funding or academic credit for their work at Innocence Canada.
-Stay tuned for information on 2018 summer fellow opportunities.